Published Jul 19, 2022

 What to Know About Medicare and Dermatology

-Written by
+Written by Molly Burford

 Article at a glance

 • Dermatology services and dermatology procedures may be covered by Medicare Advantage as one of its additional benefits.
-These additional benefits will vary depending on the specific MA plan chosen.
+These additional benefits will vary depending on the specific plan chosen.

 Skin health is important.
 After all, as the body’s largest organ, the skin protects the body from external factors such as bacteria, chemicals, and temperature.
 The skin also provides defenses against ultraviolet light as well as helps to regulate body temperature.
+Additionally, skin changes can indicate other conditions that may occur, such as breast cancer.

 Skin diseases are incredibly common.
 In fact, skin diseases impact one in four Americans annually.
 Given the prevalence of skin disorders, and their associations with health, does Medicare cover dermatology visits and services?